 Even for advanced learners of French, the path to fluency can feel daunting.
 CUPA’s French Language Center makes that process compelling and engaging for students by providing them with the tools to take ownership of their progress.

-CUPA students are required to speak French at all times, be it during class, during a CUPA-sponsored activity, with friends or in a homestay.
+CUPA students are required and sign a pledge to speak French at all times, be it during class, during a CUPA-sponsored activity, with friends or in a homestay.
 Our long-time expertise has also shown that to perfect a foreign language one-on-one learning is the gold standard.
 To this end, we have designed our French Language Center and Methodology training to provide students with language instruction that takes into account each student’s interests, both academically and personally.
 It is thanks to this holistic approach that our students are able to transition seamlessly between a philosophical debate with a French peer and an informal conversation with their host family.

 Examples of Projects